apostergiou/idiomatic-ruby/README.md

-# :computer: Idiomatic-ruby
+# :computer: Idiomatic ruby

-A collection of Ruby idioms and patterns.
+A collection Ruby patterns, techniques, tips and tricks.

 ## Table of Contents